tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/购买指南/购买指引_intl_en.md

-## Signing up for a Tencent Cloud Account
+## Signing Up for a Tencent Cloud Account
 You need to [sign up for a Tencent Cloud account](https://intl.cloud.tencent.com/document/product/378/17985) before using VOD.